TasRail DC class

 The DC class was a class of diesel locomotives in New Zealand and Tasmania.
 Originally built by General Motors Canada and Clyde Engineering between 1955 and 1967 as New Zealand Government Railways DA class locomotive.
 Eighty-five DAs were rebuilt as the DC class locomotive.

 Tranz Rail, a successor of the NZGR, sold DC 4588 to AN Tasrail.
 It has since been scrapped.

 Introduction and service

 Due to a locomotive shortage due to the planned replacement of AN Tasrails English Electric locomotive fleet, Tranz Rail shipped DC 4588 to Tasmania on a one-year lease.
 The locomotive left Wellington on 8 December 1998 on the Arktis Dream, and arrived in Bell Bay, Tasmania on 15 December 1998.
 The locomotives were later sold to Tasrail.
-Due to the DC being in a non standard nature, low tractive effort and having a small fuel capacity, the loco was restricted to the Bell Bay Line, until Easter 1999 where it has since ventured out on the Western and Melba Lines, while still operating in Tranz Rails Cato Blue livery, but with the "Tranz Rail" lettering replaced with "Tasrail" lettering.
+Due to the DC being in a non standard nature, low tractive effort and having a small fuel capacity, the locomotive was restricted to the Bell Bay Line, until Easter 1999 where it has ever since ventured out on the Western and Melba Lines, while still operating in Tranz Rail's Cato Blue livery, but with the "Tranz Rail" lettering replaced with the "Tasrail" lettering.